Quesnel River Bridge Preliminary Hydrotechnical Design

 The Quesnel River Bridge Preliminary Hydrotechnical Design Project began in 2019.
 Some of the main components of the project included replacing the Quesnel River Bridge and the Quesnel BC Railway Overpass.
 With the bridge being around 60 years old and at the end of its design life, it was time for a replacement.
 As it currently stands, the bridge route is regularly utilized by large vehicle traffic such as semi-trucks, and the existing bridge’s narrow properties make it highly challenging to accommodate multiple large vehicles.

-The new proposed design would “increase safety and significantly reduce congestion as commercial vehicles traveling through the region.”
+The new proposed design would “increase safety and significantly reduce congestion as commercial vehicles travelling through the region.”

 “The Quesnel River Bridge is “too narrow [and does] not meet height and width restrictions for overloaded trucks…. both the Quesnel River Bridge and the Quesnel Rail Crossing Bridge need replacement as they are both coming to the end of their service life,” as stated in a QA document prepared by MOTI.